egmontmika/egmontmika.com/content/blog/just-a-little-earlier.md

 draft = true
 +++

-To some people, it seems all right to always show up "a little late".
+To some people, it seems all right to show up "a little late".

 Nobody will take notice anyway, it seems.
 And others will be late as well, they think.